 Step 3: Ask for the photo so you can upload it more easily to Instagram

 There are plenty of apps you can use the regram a photo.
-However, the best way to regram a photo is by asking the original one from the creator.
-Ask them to email it to you, so you can upload it in the quality it deserves.
+However, the best way to regram a photo is by asking for the original one from the creator.
+Then, ask them to email it to you to upload it in the quality it deserves.

 It’s also the best way to make sure you can repost to Instagram without an ugly watermark which some of the reposting apps apply.

 Step 4: Don’t edit the photo!

 This is probably the easiest step of the process, as you actually don’t have to do anything.
-If it’s a professionally crafted photo, there is nothing more painful to the photographer to see a filter applied to it or a weird crop.
+If it’s a professionally crafted photo, there is nothing more painful to the photographer to see a filter applied.
+Or a weird crop.

 Present the photo to your followers exactly as the creator intended it to be.
 Even cropping it counts as editing.
 So please keep the original format when uploading, and make sure Instagram doesn’t crop it either. 😉

 Step 5: give credit in the caption and tag in the photo

-Whether you are allowed to repost if for free or are paying a licensing fee, it is polite (and lawful) to mention the creator in the caption.
-Don’t hide it in the hashtags too.
-Give it a nice and prominent place in the caption.
+Whether you are allowed to repost it for free or are paying a licensing fee, it is polite (and lawful) to mention the creator in the caption.
+So don’t hide it in the hashtags too.
+Instead, please give it a nice and prominent place in the caption.

 Tag the creator in the photo.
 This will allow the creator to see it in a tab on their profile.
-It’s easier for them to notice when your post has gone online and to proudly share it in their stories proudly.
+Thus, it’s easier for them to notice when your post has gone online and to share it in their stories proudly.
 Thus, giving your post extra reach.